Blue Line (SacRT): History

-The second phase of the southern extension opened more than a decade later on August 24, 2015, with 4.3 mi added from Meadowview Road to Cosumnes River College.
+The second phase of the southern extension opened more than a decade later on August 24, 2015, with 4.3 mi added from Meadowview to Consumnes River College.
 The extension added seven new stations to the system.
-A fourth station, Morrison Creek, will open as an infill station after the adjacent land had been developed.
+An additional station, Morrison Creek, was put on hold to open as an infill station until the adjacent land was developed.
+Eventually in 2021, despite the land around the station remaining undeveloped, Morrison Creek opened to the public as a station only accessible via pedestrian and bike paths.
 Sacramento RT added a large parking structure at Cosumnes River College to attract riders from southern Sacramento County and boost ridership.

 A third planned phase which would extend the line from its current southern terminus to Elk Grove about 2 miles along Bruceville Road is on hold indefinitely due to a lack of funding.
 Land use and station accessibility must be improved to qualify the extension for Federal Transit Administration (FTA) grant funding.
-Currently construction on this project is not expected to begin until after 2040.
+Construction on this project was not expected to begin until after 2040.
+In 2019, the city of Elk Grove prepared a study on improving e-tran Route 110 with bus rapid transit (BRT) characteristics.
+Route 110 mostly follows a similar alignment to the proposed Blue Line extension.
+Since July 2024, the city of Elk Grove is currently conducting a feasibility study over whether to continue forward with the Blue Line extension or the BRT, with the city council expected to reach a decision by December 2025.

 An additional infill station on the line called Dos Rios station is planned between the Globe and Alkali Flat/La Valentina stations in the Dos Rios Triangle neighborhood of North Sacramento.
 The station is planned as part of a new housing development project that is funded by California's cap and trade system, with an opening date set for around 2023.